The Tool Shed Blog

 Tracking Google Adwords campaigns in Hubspot without the Ads Add-on

 You can use a full tracking URL as your destination URL in Google AdWords.
-You can create the tracking URL in HubSpot's tracking URL builder by following these easy steps:
+You can create the tracking URL in HubSpot's tracking URL builder by following these easy steps provided by our experts:

 • In the Create tracking URL pane, use the following criteria for the tracking URL.